0x1eef/portzap/README.md

 > [4.4BSD](https://4.4bsd.dev) project.

-portzap manages a local copy of a BSD ports tree in a way that is efficient, scalable, and secure.
+portzap manages a local copy of the BSD ports tree in a way that is efficient, scalable, and secure.
 It provides consistent ownership and permissions for the ports tree, keeps a clean separation between root-only operations and unprivileged operations, and offers a simple